Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 • 6mm Creed: Longer neck shields throat more effectively, slowing erosion

-• .243 Win burns more powder in a smaller bore: More heat per shot
+• .243 Win: Burns more powder in a smaller bore, generating more heat per shot

-• 6mm Creed: Slightly better heat dissipation and uniform burn
+• 6mm Creed: Slightly better heat dissipation and more uniform powder burn

 Usage